pilgreen/slush/README.md

 ### Options

 `-template [path]`
-Pass a path to a template file and slush will pass all articles as an .Articles object.
+Pass a path to a template file and slush will pass the list of articles.

 `-section`
 The section flag will pull all stories listed on a section page.

 `-body`
 By default the JSON feed will not include the body.
-Adding this flag swaps that behavior
+Adding this flag swaps that behavior.